SybelBlue/slides/main-slides.md

 ### Associations (Interlude)

-*Ghazal's phonebook connects many-to-many*
+*Ghazaal's phonebook connects many-to-many*

 Note: **note to presenter:** This is a yarn, spin it well.
 Here are your sparknotes:

 - elementary school had many crushes
 - some people had many, others received many, a few had none (and were happy)
-- Ghazal was a brownie troop star, had all the connects, knew all the tea
+- Ghazaal was a brownie troop star, had all the connects, knew all the tea
-- I had a crush in elementary school, and Ghazal was my bestie
+- I had a crush in elementary school, and Ghazaal was my bestie
-- I wanted to find out if my crush liked me, so I asked Ghazal
+- I wanted to find out if my crush liked me, so I asked Ghazaal
-- Ghazal called her up, asked, called me back up to deliver the news
+- Ghazaal called her up, asked, called me back up to deliver the news

-remember the parable of Ghazal: Ghazal's phonebook connects many-to-many
+remember the parable of Ghazaal: Ghazaal's phonebook connects many-to-many

 --- <!-- .slide: data-auto-animate -->